disorder75/JNN/README.md

 # MyNeuralNetwork
-Java implementation of a neural network
+Implementation of a neural network in Java